ccustodio99/iLCCD/docs/job-order-module.md

      materials can be procured.
    - Job status syncs with the requisition so work only begins once materials arrive or are approved for purchase.
+   - When the requisition reaches **approved**, the job order's status is automatically set to **approved** and the approval time is saved.

 4. **Evaluation and Execution Logging**
    - Jobs move through clear statuses: